 Some people feel apprehensive about whether they will really be understood and receive the support they need if their counsellor is of a different background to themselves.
 This is especially the case when they have experienced discrimination or oppression in the past.

 I hold a strong commitment to working with diversity.
-Through extensive training, I have developed a keen awareness of how the cultures and groups I represent can influence the counselling relationship.
+Through in-depth training, I have developed a keen awareness of how the cultures and groups I represent can influence the counselling relationship.
 Along with maintaining a non-judgemental attitude, this has enabled me to engage successfully with clients from a diverse range of backgrounds.
 If you have any concerns around such issues, then please feel free to discuss these with me.

 What if I have suicidal feelings?

 If you come to me with suicidal thoughts and feelings, I will give you the space to talk about it freely.
-I would look to get the best understanding possible of how strongly you feel like carrying it out and of anything which affects the intensity of this feeling.
+I will look to get the best understanding possible of how strongly you feel like carrying it out and of anything which affects the intensity of this feeling.
 We would also look together at what you might do for help when you are feeling at your worst.
-Feeling suicidal does not necessarily mean that someone wants to die, but that they are finding their life as it is unbearable.
-Getting the right help at the right time can help you manage as you struggle with these feelings.
+Feeling suicidal does not usually mean that someone wants to die, but that they are currently finding their life unbearable.
+Getting help at the right time can help you manage as you struggle with these feelings.
 It can give you the time and space to find a way other than suicide.

 If the situation arose that a client was absolutely determined to take their life, I would go over things with them and make every effort to contact my clinical supervisor for emergency advice.
 Following this, I would very likely need to breach confidentiality and contact the client’s GP or the emergency services so as to meet my duty of care.

-If you are feeling desperate right now you could try contacting of the following numbers:
+If you are feeling desperate right now, you could try contacting one of the following numbers:

 116 123 (24 hours a day, 365 days a year)